 Once you are finished with your TapMap you can scroll down to select a category, enter a map name and give your map a description.

 To save the map simply click the Save button at the bottom of the page and it will be saved as a private map in your Private Zone.

 Private maps can only be viewed by you, so if you wish to share it with tappers everywhere you can click the Publish button on the right side of your map in the Private Zone and your map will be sent to our team for review.
 Once approved your map will be added to the MapStore.

 If you find a map that you like in the MapStore but you want to make changes to it, you can enter the map page in the store and click the “copy map” button on the top right corner.
 This will make a copy of this map into your private zone.

 Uploading Your TapMap to your Tap Device

-Select which category your map is under or which category of map you would like to explore.
-You can also view the glossary of the maps in PDF by clicking the teal GLOSSARY button.
+You can also select a category of map you would like to explore in the Maps tab.
 Once you have found the map you want to export, simply hit the blue GET button to install it: